moonnight721/moonnight721/README.md

 ##  Fun facts

-- Currently learning **Japanese** and like to read economic news in English/Japanese.
+- Currently learning **Japanese** and like to read economic news in English.
 - Huge fan of **anime** and VTubers.
 - Enjoy following **financial markets** and thinking about how to turn data into strategies.
 - I like breaking complex research ideas into **step-by-step code experiments**.